novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-38.md

 Still, not knowing, she said it like this.

-"Do you think employees from American companies like E-base, Amazones, and Yahoo don't do business with our group?
-I've experienced it and studied it separately."
+"Do you think employees from American companies like E-base, Amazones, and Yaho didn't do business with us?
+I've experienced it and learned about it separately."

 "It looks like Jungle is planning to launch an advertisement exposure business on web pages.
 They proposed it to me."